• Individual Investor

 How do I get started?

-First of all, check all your retirement accounts—IRAs, 401(k)s, 403(b)s—to see if you have named a beneficiary.
+First, check all your retirement accounts—IRAs, 401(k)s, 403(b)s—to see if you have named a beneficiary.
 If you have, make sure it’s still the beneficiary you want to receive your assets.
 If you haven’t named a beneficiary—or don’t remember if you did—check with the plan administrator or go to the company website to find out how to get one designated.

 After that, we recommend reviewing your beneficiaries once a year to make sure everything is still in line with your wishes.
 And be sure to speak with your legal and tax advisor for more information about beneficiary planning and how it fits into your overall estate plan.